We may receive compensation when you click on links to products from our partners.

 Many job seekers do not consider job fairs as part of their job search.
 However, if you are out of work, job fairs can be an excellent way to get a job.
-While it’s doubtful that the job fairs you visit will look like the picture to the right, there are a number of things you can do to stand out from the crowd.
+There are a number of things you can do to stand out from the crowd.

-The key to making a job fair event a beneficial use of your time is to have a plan on your job fair approach before attending.
+The key to making a job fair event a beneficial use of your time is to have a plan for your job fair approach before attending.

-Following are some making job fairs work for you:
+Following are some tips for making job fairs work for you:

 - Make a Job Fair List – There are a number of websites where you can get a calendar of all job fair events in the coming months (see the resource list at the end of this article).
 Fairs are planned months in advance.
 Make a list of the fairs that will be near where you live including the dates.

 - Know Who Will be There – Once you get your list of fairs, make a list of the companies that plan to attend the site as well as the company representatives (more on this in the Research section below).

 - Plan Your Booth Visits – Once you’ve made your list of companies from the step above, plan which companies you will visit and (if the job fair site offers the information), where the booth will be located.
 You can then make a planned approach as to the order of visits.

 - Last is Best -Once the doors open, everyone will race to the closest booths.
 Using your visit plan from above, pick the employers that are farthest from the entrance.
 These booths will have the fewest visitors.
 Once you’ve finished all of your visits at the back, move to the front.
 Most of the people who started at the front are now headed to the back.